The Hidden Depth: Why Great Coaching Looks Effortless and Deceives the Learner

 2. Mastering Cognitive Load Theory

 The true engine behind the appearance of simplicity is the coach's implicit mastery of cognitive load.
 Our working memory has a finite capacity.
-Learning new material places a demand, or 'load', on this memory.
-Effective instruction aims to manage this load.
-There are three types of cognitive load:
+Learning new material places a demand on this memory, and effective instruction aims to manage this load.

 • Intrinsic Load: The inherent difficulty of the material itself.
 For instance, calculus is intrinsically more complex than basic arithmetic.
 The coach cannot reduce this load without simplifying the content, which defeats the purpose.